 According to Judy Ho, Ph.D., a licensed and triple board-certified clinical and forensic neuropsychologist, stress, poor sleep, traumatic events, relationship conflict, depression, chronic anxiety, and difficulty managing frustration can all cause the nervous system to become dysregulated.

 Caroline Leaf, Ph.D., a neuroscientist, mental health expert, and host of the Cleaning Up The Mental Mess podcast, explains that the job of our mind, specifically the unconscious mind, is to interpret stimuli—both internal (sadness, anxiety, anger, etc.) and external (stressful situations) stimuli—and decide how to react.
-Essentially, the mind is always on the lookout for signs of danger and stress in order to prompt us to act and protect ourselves.
+Essentially, the mind is always looking for signs of danger and stress to prompt us to act and protect ourselves.

 Related Article: DIFFERENCE BETWEEN ANXIETY AND DEPRESSION (Detailed Guide)